Your 2017 winter coat is coming down the runway right now!

 There are other forces at play that have designers fed-up.
 Luxury sales are lagging due to weather trends because designers are unable to adapt and produce on-season clothing at the same pace of mass retailers [read: nytimes].
 This is also where inventory becomes a concern.
 If designers are producing seasonal collections a year in advance with no predictive data on consumers or the weather, they can be left with huge stockpiles of unwanted clothes when their designs reach retail.

 The bottom line is, what’s driving this change is not based on ethical decisions.
 But it may lead to more stringent supply chain management and less production in general.
 And that’s only a good thing.
 It could, however, mean competition from luxury designers that would pit ethical brands against fashion’s establishment.
+In areas of supply chain management, the use of plm software can help effectively and efficiently keep on top of any issues and needs that may arise during this time.

 The lines of fast-fashion are blurring